omtch/omega-chain/README.md

 According to the current problems faced by the industry, Omega Chain will make improvements at the following levels:

-1. Block confirmation is 3 seconds faster than mainstream block chains including Etherum and BTC;
+1. Block confirmation is 3 seconds faster than mainstream block chains including Ethereum and BTC;
 2. Omega Chain's gas fee serves as a block reward, and the gas fee is OMN(OMN Exchange Platform Token)
 3. Bring in Staking mechanism, set up an Omega Chain alliances to support project parties and carry out node elections.
 ## The Characteristics of Omega Smart Chain